coderefinery/installation/content/editors.md

 that is reasonable to start with for this workshop.

-## What you need

-The Nano editor is the minimum and already covered under {ref}`git configurtation <git-configuration>`, so you don't have to do anything more.
-Below is more information on how common editors work and are configured to work with git.

 ## Nano (terminal)

-Easy to start and comes with git but with minimal functionality (thus we use it for demos).
-This comes installed as default on most Linux distributions.
+Easy to start but comes with minimal functionality (thus we use it for demos).
 If you do not already have a favorite editor, we recommend this to be used with this during the course.

 `````{tabs}
   ````{tab} Windows